ianthetechie/uniffi-starter/README.md

 in a real library, check out the following:

 * [Ferrostar on GitHub](https://github.com/stadiamaps/ferrostar) - a next gen navigation SDK I'm developing along with @Archdoog.
 * Follow [Stadia Maps](https://stadiamaps.com/) on your favorite channel (scroll down to the bottom for social links and a newsletter).
 We occasionally post tech blogs like [this one](https://stadiamaps.com/news/ferrostar-building-a-cross-platform-navigation-sdk-in-rust-part-1/).
+Or [this one](https://stadiamaps.com/news/ferrostar-building-a-cross-platform-navigation-sdk-in-rust-part-2/)!